Neil Best Life After Rugby

-Neil Best: I got a lot from rugby and now coach at the British Club here.
+Neil Best: I got a lot from rugby and now a coach at the British Club here.
 It is a way of giving something back, I still play for the side too.
-Rugby is on a huge growth tangent in Asia in the build up to the World Cup in Japan in 2019.
+Rugby is on a huge growth tangent in Asia in the build-up to the World Cup in Japan in 2019.
 We have Super 12 Rugby in Singapore with the Sunwolves playing some home games here and outside work I do some media/commentary for visiting matches.

 NI Connections: How often do you get to return to Northern Ireland?